Yvonne-Ouma/My-Portfolio/README.md

 # Author
 Yvonne Ouma
 ## Description
 My portfolio is the name of my project.This project is mainly meant to talk about all the projects the i will be making.
-Apart from projects it will also entail more information about me, that is, my education, and reasons as to why i joined this program.
+Apart from projects it will also entail more information about me.
 ## Prerequisites
 * web browser
 * git